cardano-foundation/CIPs/CIP-????/README.md

 ### Distributed L1 Dapps
 As already alluded to, a *distributed L1 Dapp* is one where all users have their own personal address while using the Dapp.
 This is opposite to *concentrated L1 Dapps* where all users share one or a few addresses while using the Dapp.

-All distributed L1 Dapps will use beacon tokens to aggregrate all of the necessary information for using the Dapps.
-Every distributed L1 Dapp follows the same general design pattern.
+Distributed L1 Dapps can use beacon tokens to aggregrate all of the necessary information for using the Dapps.
+Such distributed L1 Dapp follow the same general design pattern:

 1. All user addresses use the same spending script for a given use case.
 2. All user addresses *must* have a staking credential.
 3. The spending script delegates the authorization of owner related actions to the address' staking credential - ie, the staking key must sign or the staking script must be successfully executed in the same transaction.
 4. The spending script's hash is hard-coded into the beacon minting policy and the minting policy enforces that the beacons can only be minted to an address of that spending script.
-5. The datums for the spending script must have the policy ID of the beacons so that it can force proper usage of the beacons (such as burning when necessary).
+5. The datums for the spending script must have the policy ID of the beacons so that the script can force proper usage of the beacons (such as burning when necessary).

 #### Advantages
 Since each user has his/her own address for the Dapp, the following are now possible:

 1. **Full delegation control**
-2. Users maintain full custody of their assets while using the Dapp thanks to the staking credential needing to approve owner related actions.
+2. Users maintain full custody of their assets while using the Dapp, since owner related actions must be approved by the staking credential.
 2. The address itself can act as the User ID.
-There is no need to place this in a datum and guard its usage.
+There is no need to place a User ID in a datum and guard its usage.

 Furthermore, the Dapp itself gains some nice features: